shuLhan/wvcgen/README.md

 Feature implementation is located in directory `feature`.

+List of features is implemented from paper by Mola-Velasco (2010) [1].

 ### Metadata

 * "anonim": give a value '1' if an editor is anonymous or '0' otherwise.